LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

 “Non Contract Player” means any player (other than a player on a Scholarship) who is eligible to play for a Club but has not entered into a written contract of employment.

 “Officer” means an individual who is appointed or elected to a position in a Club or Competition which requires that individual to make day to day decisions.

 “Participant” shall have the same meaning as set out in the rules of The FA from time to time.

 “Player” means any Contract Player, Non Contract player or other player who plays or who is eligible to play for a Club.

 “Player Registration System” means The FA system to register players as determined by The FA from time to time.

 “Playing Season” means the period between the date on which the first competitive fixture in the Competition is played each year until the date on which the last competitive fixture in the Competition is played.

 “Rules” means these rules under which the Competition is administered.

-“Scholarship” means a Scholarship as set out in Rule C3.1.1 of the rules of The FA.
+“Scholarship” means a Scholarship as defined in the FA Rules.